Friday, June 7, 2019

 These two events both came at a time in my life when benefic planets were also prominent in my personal chart.
 Still, because Pluto and Saturn are slower moving "outer" planets, I think most people would agree with me the past two decades have been more challenging and difficult than the previous ones.
 And in turn, I've primarily found myself taking my own counsel and not always being very free and easy with my outlook, which is a change from how I operated in my twenties and thirties.
 The few times I have not taken this self-counsel, have more often than not ended with misunderstanding, confusion and procrastination: things for which I am not proud, but sometimes cannot be avoided.

 Perhaps another mistake is limiting access to this blog.
 I have on occasion had strangers and acquaintances comment on previous posts.
 Usually ones that have easy to grasp concepts, and one or two essays that have approached a particular chord found in the collective consciousness.
-These have not satisfied my eleventh house Scorpio Moon which wants close friends, but mostly to share secrets with, so finding it challenging to make friends of strangers and casual acquaintances.
+These have not satisfied my eleventh house Scorpio Moon which wants close friends, but mostly to share secrets with, so my finding it challenging to make friends of strangers and casual acquaintances.

 I've even mellowed my attitude about prediction although my opinion still remains that it is a tool best left to people versed in such things, which again is not to say that I have given up my ambitions to learn astrology to the point where I can help others.
 In fact, one technique which has captured my imagination over recent years is "Zodiacal Releasing".
 Chris Brennen has been promoting this technique as he understands it through his book, "Hellenistic Astrology: The Study of Fate and Fortune", published in 2017 and an article published in "The Mountain Astrologer" magazine.